Sec-Mini-Projects/IDA-Scripts/README.md

 This script traces the disassembly should the syscall value be declared prior to the syscall.

-Not all SYSCALLS are included and would be better if they were stored in an external file.
+Not all syscalls are included and would be better if they were stored in an external file.

 ####NOPBytes.idc